natesymer/FHSTwitterEngine/README.markdown

 **Grand Central Dispatch**

-So what are those `GCDBackgroundThread` and `GCDMainThread`?<br />
+So what are those `GCDBackgroundThread` and `GCDMainThread` defines?<br />
 They are macros for `dispatch_async()` and `dispatch_sync()`, respectively.
 They make using GCD much easier.
-Yes, GCD is the designated way of adding async functionality to FHSTwitterEngine without losing the procedural paradigm.
+Yes, GCD is the best way to make FHSTwitterEngine asynchonous.
+GCD allows for FHSTwitterEngine to remain procedural, but you knew that.

+**General Comments**

+`FHSTwitterEngine` will attempt to preëmtively detect errors in your requests.
+This is designed to prevent flawed requests from being needlessly sent.

-**About POST requests**
+**About POST Requests**

 All methods that send POST requests, including the xAuth login method, return `NSError`.
 If there is no error, they should return `nil`.

-**General networking comments**

-`FHSTwitterEngine` will attempt to preëmtively detect errors in your requests.
-This is designed to prevent flawed requests from being needlessly sent.
-This helps with rate limiting and networking turnover times.

 **About GET requests**